openl2m/openl2m/docs/references.rst

 The Netbox project.
 This is the original project that inspired the birth of OpenL2M :-).
 See https://github.com/netbox-community/netbox

+Django Rest Framework, used to implement our REST api.
+See https://www.django-rest-framework.org/

 HP/Aruba vlan management tool. https://sourceforge.net/projects/procurve-admin/

 Uninett NAV (Network Adminstration Visualized), at https://nav.uninett.no/